python-attrs/cattrs/docs/usage.rst

 Why write code when we can write code to write code for us?
-In this case this code has already been written for you. cattrs contains a module, `cattr.gen`, with functions to automatically generate hooks exactly like this.
+In this case this code has already been written for you. cattrs contains a module, :py:mod:`cattr.gen`, with functions to automatically generate hooks exactly like this.
 These functions also take parameters to customize the generated hooks.

 We can generate and register the renaming hooks we need: